 For more information, see the Ottawa C&C 27 Fleet website.

+The J/24 fleet is also one of the Club’s largest one-design fleets.
 As a popular competitive one design keelboat class, J/24 sailors have the ability to race in a multitude of regattas each year at local, national, continental, and world championship levels.
-The club’s J/24 fleet is the fastest growing fleet in this class in the country.
-The Kirby 25 is also primarily a one design yacht racing fleet with most boats located and raced in Ontario.

 A fleet of club owned Martin 16s form part of NSC’s ABLE Sail program for individuals with physical disabilities.
 As part of the program, a number of Able Sailors regularly train and participate in weeknight racing and national and international regattas.
 NSC is a designated Provincial Paralympic Training Centre and boasts world-ranked athletes.
 There are regularly up to 5 Martin 16s out for weeknight racing.